Coverage (telecommunication)

 In telecommunications, the coverage of a radio station is the geographic area where the station can communicate.
-Broadcasters and telecommunications companies frequently produce coverage maps to indicate to users the station's intended service area.
 Coverage depends on several factors, such as orography (i.e. mountains) and buildings, technology, radio frequency and perhaps most importantly for two-way telecommunications the sensitivity and transmit efficiency of the consumer equipment.
 Some frequencies provide better regional coverage, while other frequencies penetrate better through obstacles, such as buildings in cities.

 The ability of a mobile phone to connect to a base station depends on the strength of the signal.
 That may be boosted by higher power transmissions, better antennas, taller antenna masts or alternative solutions like in-building picocells.
 Normal Macro-Cell signals need to be boosted to pass through buildings, which is a particular problem designing networks for large metropolitan areas with modern skyscrapers, hence the current drive for small cells and micro and pico cells.
 Signals also do not travel deep underground, so specialized transmission solutions are used to deliver mobile phone coverage into areas such as underground parking garages and subway trains.

+Broadcasters and telecommunications companies frequently produce coverage maps to indicate to users the station's intended coverage area (also known as their service area).